mozilla/ActiveData-ETL/pyLibrary/README.md

     }
 ```

-Please notice the trimple slash (`///`) is referring to an absolute file
+Please notice the triple slash (`///`) is referring to an absolute file
 reference.

 **Object References**